 Perry Noble, pastor of SecondChance Church and former pastor of NewSpring Church.
 Not only does Noble has nearly 60k followers on Instagram, but he has even more fans offline.
 He’s a father, author, health enthusiast, and lover of the Lord.
 Perry Noble sits down with Eric Elliott to talk lessons in leadership in the latest AdCast.

 How does Perry Noble describe himself?

-In his own words, he says he is one of those guys that believes that the best is yet to come.
+In his own words, he says he is one of those guys who believes that the best is yet to come.

 Many people know about his story with New Spring Church, where he began the Church in a living room in 1999.

 Due to some unfortunate poor decisions on his part, Noble was dismissed as the pastor in 2016.

 Perry Noble says he thought he would never be able to do any type of ministry again, but, he says, God gave him a second chance, the name of the church he preaches at today.

 Dave Ramsey said it first but I really do feel like I’m doing better than I deserve because I’m a second-chance guy.
 I believe God gives second chances and so that’s why we named our church, Second Chance Church because we want people to know they get a second chance.

 “The church is not a museum for saints but it is a hospital for sinners.”